 According to the Boston Consulting Group's projections, sustainable attendance at the Guggenheim Helsinki is expected to total 500,000 to 550,000 visitors per year, with a Conservative estimate of 430,000 visitors and an Optimistic estimate of 650,000 visitors.
 Examining the Midrange scenario, which is supported by the Helsinki Office of Urban Facts, approximately 300,000 of those visitors are expected to be Finnish, with 200,000-250,000 international visitors.
 Due to the close balance between domestic and foreign attendees, the museum should cater its exhibitions to a wide audience.
-The Guagenheim Helsinki must maintain its transnational approach while remaining sensitive to the local context.
+The Guggenheim Helsinki must maintain its transnational approach while remaining sensitive to the local context.
 In this case, that means engaging with Finland's art, architecture and design traditions.
 Finnish architects and designers have been among the leading practitioners in their fields for over a century and, during the past several decades, Finnish artists have become part of an expanding transnational art community.
-Therefore, it would be most appropriate to include Finnish representatives in these fields in the rich roster of exhibitions drawn from artists and museums around and other areas.
+Therefore, it would be most appropriate to include Finnish representatives in these fields in the rich roster of exhibitions drawn from artists and museums around the globe.

+Museums usually require public funding to operate, and the Guggenheim Helsinki would be no exception.
+In the Midrange attendance scenario, the museum is expected to cost \in 14.5 million to operate each year.
+Revenue is estimated at \in 6.2 million, with an additional \in 1.5 million in income from museum shops, cafés, event space, and other areas.
 The Guggenheim Helsinki is expected to have an annual funding gap of €6.8 million (not including €500,000 in real estate tax and land lease that the city would essentially be paying itself).
-It should be noted that, because Helsinki already spends a net of €4.3 million to operate the Helsinki Art Museum, some aspects of which would be subsumed by the Guagenheim Helsinki, the €6.8 million funding gap would require additional spending of approximately €3.7 million, not the full €6.8 million.
+It should be noted that, because Helsinki already spends a net of €4.3 million to operate the Helsinki Art Museum, some aspects of which would be subsumed by the Guggenheim Helsinki, the €6.8 million funding gap would require additional spending of approximately €3.7 million, not the full €6.8 million.
 This funding gap is not very sensitive to attendance fluctuations, meaning that even if attendance fell short of estimates, the financial situation would remain relatively unchanged.
-In the Conservative scenario, the funding gap would increase by €1 million annually, and in the Optimistic scenario, it would decrease by €1.3 million per year.
+In the Conservative scenario, the funding gap would increase by €1 million annually, and in the Optimistic scenario, it would decrease by ≤ 1.3 million per year.